warizz/blog/content/blog/reading-lodash-code-pt-1/index.md

   return result;
 });
 ```
-After a little exploration of `memoizeCapped` I decided to not go deeper into into it but just to note that it use for caching a function.
+After a little exploration of `memoizeCapped` I decided to not go deeper into it but just to note that it use for caching a function.

-First `if` statement is checking if first character is `.` or not.
+First `if` statement is checking whether first character is `.` or not.
 I do not need to find that what `charCode` number 46 is because it was put as a comment behind the statement.
 Awesome!

 Then there is [`string.replace()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace).